Mega Man (1995 video game)

-Mega Man is an action-platform video game developed by Freestyle for the Sega Game Gear, and saw a North America-only release in October 1995.
-The game was sublicensed by British publisher U.S. Gold from Japanese-based company and creator of Mega Man Capcom.
+Mega Man is a 1995 action-platform video game developed by Freestyle and published by U.S. Gold for the Game Gear.
+It is a spin-off of Capcom's Mega Man series and the only original game to be developed for a Sega console; it was only released in North America.
 The game features Mega Man fighting against the mad scientist Dr. Wily and the six Robot Masters under his control, and features bosses and stages from Mega Man 4 and Mega Man 5.

 Mega Man received generally positive reviews from video game critics upon release, though retrospective reviews were more mixed.
-While the game was praised for its graphics and sound being similar to the NES titles upon which it was based, its gameplay was criticized for its excessive level of zoom and fast enemy movement that led to unfair difficulty.
+While the game was praised for the faithfulness of its graphics and sound to the NES titles upon which it was based, its gameplay was criticized for its excessive level of zoom and fast enemy movement that led to unfair difficulty.

 Gameplay

 Mega Man is an action-platform game that is very similar to the original series.
 The protagonist, Mega Man, is able to run, jump, shoot, and climb his way past obstacles and enemies.
-It is based on elements from the NES versions of Mega Man 4 and Mega Man 5.
+It is based on elements from the NES games of Mega Man 4 and Mega Man 5.
 Differences from previous entries include the lack of continues after running out of lives.
 Mega Man's robotic canine companion Rush, using an ability called Rush Coil, assists in helping the character jump higher.

 The Robot Masters featured at the beginning are Bright Man, Napalm Man, Star Man, and Stone Man.
 Mega Man 4 antagonist Dr. Cossack's fortress contains Wave Man's and Toad Man's levels and respective bosses.
 Wily's fortress is Quick Man's stage from Mega Man 2, with the Wily fight taken from Mega Man 5.